Clustox/objective-c-style-guidelines/README.md

 * Dot syntax is a convenient wrapper around method calls.
 By using dot syntax, the property is still accessed or changed using getter and setter methods.

 * Dot-notation is preferred for getters setters as it makes code more concise.
-Bracket notation is preferred in all other instances too.
+Bracket notation is preferred in all other instances.

 #### Avoid Using
 ```objective-c